redminter/csdt2324ki47fedyshynoa22/README.md

-This is a repo for discipline CSTD
+This is a repo for discipline CSAD

 Task 1.
 Initiate GIT repository:
 1. Create a github repo with the name “csdt<YY1YY2><group><student's full